anamud/anamud.github.io/_posts/2016-05-18-Fast-Archlinux-Installation-Instructions.md

 # Fast Archlinux Installation Instructions

 The first thing I do when I get a new computer is install Archlinux.
 I have saved instructions here to breeze through the installation next time.
-Some of the instructions are based on the guide here: https://gist.github.com/mattiaslundberg/8620837.
+Some of the instructions are based on the guide [here](https://gist.github.com/mattiaslundberg/8620837).

 - Check if Archlinux is reported to run well on the new computer.
-I have a new T460s, so I checked here: https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_T460s
+I have a new T460s, so I checked [here](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_T460s).

 - Boot X86_64 Archlinux in UEFI mode.
 In this mode, the boot screen looks plain without graphics.